|

 - symptoms that do not necessarily align with the menstrual cycle but may significantly worsen just before or during a period.

-Pelvic floor dysfunction is an umbrella term for conditions including pelvic organ prolapse, urinary incontinence and anal incontinence.
+Pelvic floor dysfunction, often abbreviated to PFD, is an umbrella term for conditions including pelvic organ prolapse, urinary incontinence and anal incontinence.
 It describes an inability to properly control, relax, or coordinate pelvic floor muscles and is caused by weakened or injured muscles.
-Very common in the adult female population, it is typically triggered by childbirth, aging, or surgery.
+It is typically triggered by childbirth, aging, or surgery.

 This question focuses on pain or discomfort you may have experienced as a result of symptoms of pelvic floor dysfunction, in particular- stress urinary incontinence, leakage when coughing, sneezing, running, jumping or bending